 The Applicant may also use for replacement purposes water stored in MM's 35th Avenue Reservoir (WDID 0303844) under free river conditions in 2018, 2019, 2020, 2021, and 2022 with the approval of the water commissioner.
 The 35th Avenue Reservoir is the lined portion of the Greeley 35th Avenue Pit, generally located in the western portion of the site.
 Replacement water will be pumped from the reservoir directly to the Cache la Poudre River at a point approximately 1183 feet from the North section line and 1052 feet from the East section line of Section 34, Township 6 North, Range 66 West of the 6th P.M.
 (Easting 520509.7, Northing 4477607.6) as shown on the attached Figure 1.
 All water stored in and released from the 35th Avenue Reservoir must be measured and accounted for in a manner approved by the Water Commissioner.
-As shown in Column 8 of Table 2, a total of 1.26 acre-feet of water is anticipated to be pumped from the 35th Avenue Reservoir for replacement purposes during the months of September and October 2023.
+As shown in Column 8 of Table 2, a total of 3.09 acre-feet of water is anticipated to be pumped from the 35th Avenue Reservoir for replacement purposes during the months of September and October 2024, and a total of 3.22 acre-feet of water is anticipated to be pumped from the 35th Avenue Reservoir for replacement purposes during the months of September and October 2025.